A bridge is a built-in MQTT client in the broker which can connect to another broker and forward messages between the brokers.

 Some times it's not always straight up how to configure a bridges with another MQTT service.

-Hostname, username, password and port should be pretty straight forward, just make sure to include
+Hostname, username and password should be pretty straight forward, just make sure to include

-Then you need to set remote clientid to your device name and enable TLS/SSL and select TLSv1.2, and set port to 8883.
+in your password.
+Then you need to set remote clientid to your device name, enable TLS/SSL and select TLSv1.2, and set port to 8883.

 Azure IoT hub only allows messages to be published to